gianluca-vedovato/table-football-score-tracker/README.md

 cd frontend
 npm start
 ```
-The frontend will be available at http://localhost:3001 (default port).
+The frontend will be available at http://localhost:5173 (default port).

+## Routes
+The routes for the frontend application are:
+- http://localhost:5173/ : The homepage in which we can see the table with players/teams stats.
+- http://localhost:5173/create : Here we can create a new match between teams.
+Teams and players can also be created here.
+- http://localhost:5173/h2h : The head-to-head section in which we have a copmparison between 2 teams.
+The 2 teams can be passed as query params with the ID.
+Example: http://localhost:5173/h2h?team1=id_1&team2=id_2